 - Achieve Data-Driven Continuous Improvement

 Determine Quality Expectations

 Every effective quality assurance program is built on a strong set of expectations.
 In order to implement activities that will be used to achieve consistent products within specifications, you must first define those specifications.
-Which metrics will determine quality in your facility?
+Which metrics will guide and determine quality in your facility?

 To answer this question, many companies must take a step back and consider the cost of quality.
 The cost encompasses both the costs of poor quality, including internal and external failure costs, as well as the costs of good quality, which encompass appraisal and prevention costs.
 In general, it is recommended that costs of poor quality should not exceed 10-15% of revenue in a thriving company.
 This can work as a solid starting point for constructing an overarching framework of quality expectations: reducing the costs of quality without compromising performance.

 In addition to cost considerations, food and beverage companies must proactively establish a strong foundation to address the quality – and safety – of their products.
 This foundation should encompass quality metrics, identified risks, and mitigation strategies for addressing those risks.
-Each of these factors is explored in greater detail below.
+Each of these factors is explored in this guide in greater detail below.

-Defining Quality Metrics
+Best Practices for Defining Quality Metrics

 Quality metrics can come from a number of sources.
 In some cases, they may be defined by customer requirements.
 In others, quality certifications like those from the Safe Quality Food Institute (SQF), a GFSI-recognized scheme, may play a role in dictating a facility’s approach to quality parameters.